euro-cordex/jsc-cordex/README.md

 > **PLEASE OBSERVE**
-> - This is an intermediate, temporary solution, not meant to store full CMORized simualtion output but selected variables needed for the initial community papers.
+> - This is an intermediate, temporary solution, not meant to store full CMORized simulation output but selected variables needed for the initial community papers.
 > - Disk space is limited